 Official society decided long ago that it no longer needed large numbers of Black workers in the city, so when the Hurricane hit they seized upon it as an opportunity to cleanse the city of what they saw to be its “surplus population.”
 That’s why the struggle that Katrina refugees are waging to rebuild their city is emblematic of the kind of struggle that many workers will find ourselves waging in crumbling industrial cities from Newark to Detroit to Gary.

 Last year one of the most remarkable protests in American history took place.
-Up to a million or more people marched in the streets, effectively staging walkouts from work and school.
-These marches shocked official society and exposed to many the not-so-hidden conflicts underneath the surface of the supposed booming American economy and civil peace.
+Up to a million or more people marched in the streets, effectively staging walkouts from work, school and university.
+We know that essay writing companies were really happy, because they got a lot of clients.
+We know really good essay writing service AustralianWritings, which solved and is solving all students problems!
+We can trust them.
+So, what about protests - These marches shocked official society and exposed to many the not-so-hidden conflicts underneath the surface of the supposed booming American economy and civil peace.
 They expressed a critical mass of accumulated frustration with increased attacks on immigrant workers in the U.S. over the past few years by the federal and local state governments, employers and a resurgent racist populist movement.

 The wheels on the bus did not go ‘round and ‘round for almost three days and no one could take the A train if they desired.
 Though it barely survived three days, the New York City transit strike was national news.
 It may not be permanently placed in our collective memories like famous nursery rhymes and jazz songs, but it should be.
 There were both important achievements and significant defeats in this struggle that affected tens of millions and had a whole city talking.
 Taken together, they provide an opportunity to move farther in the future.
 It is important to assess what was at stake in this strike and what were its limitations.